davidindub/quiz-master/README.md

 - [Open Trivia Database](https://opentdb.com/) for the quiz questions.
 - The code for the custom greeting based on the time of day I originally wrote for another application, [Coffee Calculator](https://github.com/davidindub/coffee-calculator/blob/main/greeting.py)
 - [Google Forms API](https://developers.google.com/forms) and [Google Drive API](https://developers.google.com/drive) documentation for their quickstart guides on using the APIs.
+- [Stack Overflow: Clear terminal in Python](https://stackoverflow.com/questions/2084508/clear-terminal-in-python) for the code to clear the terminal screen.

 ### Media